tahshasay/TS1015-DESeq2/README.md

 # TS1015-DESeq2

 These data and scripts are supplement to:

-Say & Degnan (in 1st review) Molecular and behavioural evidence that interdependent photo- and chemo-sensory systems regulate larval settlement in a marine sponge.
-Molecular Ecology.

-A preprint is available at: Say, T. E., & Degnan, S. M. (2019).
-Interdependent photo- and chemosensory systems regulate larval settlement in a marine sponge. bioRxiv, 519512. doi:10.1101/519512
+Say, T. E., & Degnan, S. M. (2019).
+Molecular and behavioural evidence that interdependent photo - and chemosensory systems regulate larval settlement in a marine sponge.
+Molecular Ecology, 00, 1-15. doi:10.1111/mec.15318

 #This folder contains the files and scripts used to perform DESeq2 (Love et al., 2014) on the CEL-Seq2 data.